a1ex90/Fluids3D/README.md

 const float FLUID_DENSITY = ...
 ```

-A surface-threshold constant in N*m used for interpolation in marching cubes
+A surface-threshold constant in Pa (N*m) used for interpolation in marching cubes

 ```
 const float SURFACE_THRESHOLD = ...